MANIFEST0

 It is a vision of an immersive multi-sensory experience.

 It is authentic.
 No tricks, no 3D modeling.
-Just sound, visual shapes and their universal, multi-concrete mathematical ratios.
+Just raw signal transcending our perceptions.

 For the first time, an acoustic ensemble interacts live with an oscilloscope.
 Music and visuals merge in real time.